jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-04-03-Online-Course-Player-SocketIO.md

 > This online course player is implemented with [Socket.IO](http://socket.io/) and [Node.js](https://nodejs.org/en/).
 Another implementation with the same functionality is developed by SignalR and ASP.NET, you can read the posting about it from [my portfolio](http://jojozhuang.github.io/portfolio/2016/03/25/Online-Course-Player-SignalR/).
 Both of the implementations are based on [WebSocket](https://en.wikipedia.org/wiki/WebSocket).
 For the basic knowledge of WebSocket and Socket.IO, please refer to my blog posting [Develop Realtime Online Application with WebSocket](http://jojozhuang.github.io/blog/2016/03/07/develop-realtime-online-application-with-websocket/).

 ## 1. Introduction
-A course player consists of three components, video, screenshot and whiteboard.
+A course player consists of three components: video, screenshot and whiteboard.

 * Video is captured by a camera during the lecturing time, and saved as mp4.
 * Screenshot is captured from computer monitor through which teachers share their handouts/materials to the students.
 Screenshot are images which are compressed and saved to a single file.